 |(b) Year of import || |

 |(c) Has technology been fully absorbed? || |

 |(d) If not fully absorbed areas where this has not taken place reasons there for and future plans of action. || |

 C. Foreign Exchange Earnings and Outgo

-The Insurance Regulatory and Development Authority of India (IRDAI)have renewed theannual license of the Company to continue the Life Insurance Business for the financialyear 2018-19.
+The Insurance Regulatory and Development Authority of India (IRDAI)have renewed the annual license of the Company to continue the Life Insurance Business forthe FY 2021.

 A. Economic Capital:

 The annual assessment of economic capital of SBI Life was carried outas on March 31 2020.
 As part of this exercise we have quantified the risk capitalrequirements relating to various risks such as Insurance Risks (Mortality risk LapseRisk Expense Risk etc.) and Non- Insurance Risks (Market Risk Operational Risk DefaultRisk etc.).
 The cost of guarantee for the products wherever applicable is alsocalculated.
 A large part of the Company's portfolio is now monitored using astochastic ALM model.
 The aggregate economic capital requirement for the risks of theCompany including the guarantees is well within the statutory capital requirement.
 Thecurrent Solvency coverage ratio (Assets / [Liability + Economic Capital Requirement + RiskMargins etc.]) on an economic basis is 115%.